cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 {{< img src="images/20231016-welcome.png" alt="image showing the 8th STAC sprint participants" caption="" >}}

-Based on the attendees of the sprint and their areas of expertise, we split up into 4 breakout groups.
+Based on the attendees of the sprint and their areas of expertise, we split up into four breakout groups.
 These groups were:

 - STAC Specification(s): STAC core specification (stac-spec), STAC API specification (stac-api-spec), and their extensions
 - STAC Ecosystem (stac-utils)